nokobear/git-test/README.md

 ## push without password

-There are 4 ways to do it.
+4 methods to do it.

 1. use ssh
 2. use https and cached password
-3. use https and .netrc (bad way at security.)
+3. use https and .netrc (bad method in the point of security.)
 4. use https and .netrc.gpg

 1-3. omit